at 6201 Florio St, Oakland CA

 Nurture your own vitality as a clinician while simultaneously benefitting your client.
 Learn tools to feel energized rather than drained at the end of every day.
 Explore holistic approaches to healing that center on presence, acceptance, mindfulness and body-mind connection.

 Breema’s body-centered, holistic approach to being present can be practiced in the midst of daily life and in all aspects of relationships.
-This workshop will offer an experiential introduction to self-care practices, principles and tools that nurture aliveness and inclusivity as well as non-judgment, harmony and well-being.
+Workshops and groups offer an experiential introduction to self-care practices, principles and tools that nurture aliveness and inclusivity as well as non-judgment, harmony and well-being.

 Carrie Gray, MA, MFT is a somatically-oriented, relational psychotherapist in private practice in North Oakland.
 With a keen interested in meaning, purpose, and the experience of being human, Carrie’s foundational practice is Breema’s “art of being present,” a somatic approach anchored in body-mind connection.
 With degrees from Wesleyan University, California Institute of Integral Studies, and the Wright Institute, Carrie has also trained in Hakomi Mindful Somatic Psychology.
 A former clinician at New Bridge Foundation in Berkeley, Crisis Support Services of Alameda County and the Women’s Therapy Center in Berkeley, she specializes in working with couples as well as individuals, and teaches self-care workshops to therapists and those in the helping professions